Refined Chabauty--Kim computations for the thrice-punctured line over $\mathbb{Z}[1/6]$: Introduction

 \section{Introduction}

 Let $S$ be a finite set of primes and let $X = \bP^1 \smallsetminus \{0,1,\infty\}$ be the thrice-punctured line over the ring of $S$-integers $\bZ_S$.
-By the theorems of Siegel (1921) and Mahler (1933), the set of $S$-integral points $X(\bZ_S)$ is finite.
-Kim \cite{kim:motivic} gave a new $p$-adic proof of this fact by constructing, for any prime $p \not\in S$, a descending chain of subsets of $X(\bZ_p)$ containing $X(\bZ_S)$:
+By the Siegel--Mahler theorem, the set of $S$-integral points $X(\bZ_S)$ is finite.\footnote{The finiteness of $X(\bZ_S)$ is often referred to as Siegel's theorem but it was first proved by Mahler \cite[Folgerung~2]{mahler33} in 1933.
+He uses a generalisation of Siegel's proof from 1921 of the finiteness of the set of \emph{integral} points $X(\cO_K)$ over a general number field~$K$.
+Siegel's result is not stated explicitly but it can be deduced from \cite[Satz 7, Zusatz~1]{siegel1921} which implies that the polynomial $f(x) = x(1-x)$ represents a unit of~$K$ only finitely many times as $x$ runs through the ring of integers of~$K$.
+See \cite[Summary]{evertse-gyory} for a historical overview.} Kim \cite{kim:motivic} gave a new $p$-adic proof of this fact by constructing, for any prime $p \not\in S$, a descending chain of subsets of $X(\bZ_p)$ containing $X(\bZ_S)$:

 The set $X(\bZ_p)_{S,n}$ is called the Chabauty--Kim locus of depth~$n$.
 Kim showed that the sets $X(\bZ_p)_{S,n}$ eventually become finite, so that $X(\bZ_S)$ must be finite as well.
 This suggests the following strategy for computing $X(\bZ_S)$: find as many points in $X(\bZ_S)$ as possible; then compute $X(\bZ_p)_{S,n}$ for some $p \not\in S$ and $n \geq 1$.
 This gives a lower and an upper bound.
 If they match, we have found $X(\bZ_S)$.
 In order for this strategy to have a chance of succeeding we need that the set $X(\bZ_p)_{S,n}$ contains no $p$-adic points which are not $S$-integral points, at least for sufficiently large~$n$.
 In other words, the inclusion $X(\bZ_S) \subseteq X(\bZ_p)_{S,n}$ should eventually be an equality.
-This is the content of Kim's conjecture \cite[Conj.~3.1 \& §8.1]{BDCKW}.
+This is the content of Kim's Conjecture \cite[Conj.~3.1 \& §8.1]{BDCKW}.
 The heuristic behind this is that as~$n$ grows larger, we find more and more independent Coleman functions vanishing on $X(\bZ_p)_{S,n}$, and any $p$-adic point in the intersection of their zero loci should be there for a good reason, namely being an $S$-integral point.